mandubian/play-siena/README.markdown

 Release notes
 --------------------

-* v2.x brings support for :
+* v2.0.6 provides support for :
 	+ GAE
 	+ MySQL
 	+ Postgresql
 	+ H2
+	+ GoogleCloudSQL
+	+ Amazon SDB

 * v2.x brings support for IDs of type Long (auto-generated or manual) and String (manual or auto-generated as UUID).
 * v2.x brings a new class called __EnhancedModel__ which is a normal __siena.Model__ enhanced at runtime by Play to provide __all()__ function (and other functions also but it will be detailed later).
 Please see below for more details.